firebase/genkit/docs/index.md

   const result = await ai.generate({
-      prompt: 'Use the provided context from the Genkit documentation to answer this query: ${query}',
-      context: docs // Pass retrieved documents to the model });
+      prompt: 'Use the provided context from the Genkit documentation to answer this query: ${query}', docs // Pass retrieved documents to the model });
   ```